amarcs11101/code_base_analyser/README.md

         5. START your output with '{' and end with '}'.

 #  How to Run
-      NOTE:- need to clone the SakilaProject if its not in local & then use its file path in the payload This can be made dynamic but as of now i haven't done that .
+      NOTE:- need to clone Any Project if its not in local & then use its file path in the payload This can be made dynamic but as of now i haven't done that .
       1) Enter all the mentioned api key's value .env
       2) pip install -r requirements.txt